xkcdnerd/crapGX/README.md

    all this is in one file so no external js or css.
 6. no more cookies<br>
    dont eat them.  they are bad for ur teeth(and for my sanity)<br>
+7. useless lag<br>
+   added a completely useless serverside script for it to be laggy
 NOTE: after stealing like 50% of my code from Chat GPT, now i have browsing history here(I think)